risk-frontiers/OasisIntegration/README.md

 For example on an Ubuntu/Debian based Linux system use:
 ```
-sudo apt update && sudo apt install git docker docker-compose -y
+sudo apt update && sudo apt install p7zip-full p7zip-rar git docker docker-compose -y
 ```
 2) Add `user` to the `docker` group and switch user to obtain a shell where `user` is actively a member of that group
 ```
 sudo usermod -aG docker $USER
 sudo su - $USER
 ```
-> On Azure, you may want to perform the following in `/mnt` as we require at least 35GB of storage.
+> On Azure, you may want to perform the following in `/mnt` as we require at least 35GB of persistent storage for the hazard and more for temporary storage (see the *oasis_integration.pdf* for more information about the hardware requirement and an example Azure specification)
 3) Clone the latest release
 ```
 git clone https://github.com/risk-frontiers/OasisIntegration.git